What Is an Emoji?

 ✅ Shorten your messages: Push notifications are short messages.
 Every character matters, especially in the title of your message.
 When it feels right, substitute words for emojis.

-✅ Be more impactful: Users have very short attention span.
+✅ Be more impactful: Users have a very short attention spans.
 Train your audience to associate an emoji with a type of content when they see it.

 ✅ Think outside the box: Get creative by adding disruptive elements to your message that will make it stand out and differ from your competitors.